 Operating System | Windows 7 (64 Bit) or Newer | Windows 7 (64 Bit) or Newer |

-As you will see below, this is in fact a game that can even run on INTEGRATED GRAPHICS CARDS!
+As you will see below, this is, in fact, a game that can even run on INTEGRATED GRAPHICS CARDS!

 I. CPU Requirements for Rocket League

-According to the old and new processor requirements, Rocket League requires a budget or an entry level processor for its build.
+According to the old and new processor requirements, Rocket League requires a budget or an entry-level processor for its build.

-The game official MINIMUM requirements stipulate:
+The game’s official MINIMUM requirements stipulate:

 - Old: 2.4 GHz Dual Core